 The very idea of a national reserve, solely belonging to nature; the wild residents and its neighbouring sea life to include hundreds of Humboldt penguins (the cute little feckers!) large black, brown and white sea lions, bottlenose dolphins, orcas and thousands of species of birds.

-Our favourite part about this highly appealing tour is not only the fact that there is a quota of how many visitors can visit per day, but the rangers who patrol both the land and sea.
+Our favourite part about this highly appealing tour is not only the fact that there is a quota of how many visitors can visit per day but also the rangers who patrol both the land and sea.
 Passionate, determined, observant, and strict.
 Oh so strict.

 Our least favourite?
 Some of the idiot tourists who take part in the tour, and the high price!

 There are plenty of tours from La Serena to choose from.
 Running every day and starting at the ridiculous cost of 40,000CP (€57).
-I mean our two night, three day Pampas Tour in the Bolivian Amazon, including accomodation, three meals per day, a guide and incredible sights, didn’t even cost double that!
+I mean our two-night, three-day Pampas Tour in the Bolivian Amazon, including accommodation, three meals per day, a guide and incredible sights, didn’t even cost double that!

-OK, so the cost includes pick up and tranposrt from La Serena to Punta Choros, the park entry ticket, boat trip and a lunch but come on, we still cannot justify that price.
+OK, so the cost includes pickup and transport from La Serena to Punta Choros, the park entry ticket, a boat trip and a lunch but come on, we still cannot justify that price.

-Thankfully the DIY method, as always, comes in nearly half that price.
+Thankfully the DIY method, as always, comes at nearly half that price.
 Yes, only nearly!
-Still way over our budget, we bit the bullet and coughed up the 25,000CP (€35).
+Still, way over our budget, we bit the bullet and coughed up the 25,000CP (€35).
 Well, we managed to swing it for 22,000CP (€31) which we will explain why, but that extra €4 doesn’t get you far in Chile, so no major savings there.